microsoft/semanticworkbench/semantic-workbench/v1/service/README.md

 start-semantic-workbench-assistant --h
 ```

-To debug in VSCode, View->Run, "semantic-workbench-assistant" - it will prompt you for the assistant name.
+To run and/or debug in VS Code, View->Run and select the assistant you want to run.